|Reasons to use your data||Legal basis to use your data|

 Your Rights – Right to Porting Data

-If you would like to move, copy or transfer your data that we have on file to another company please write to Compliance Team, GWlegal, 4th Floor, 20 Chapel Street, Liverpool, L3 9GW.
+If you would like to move, copy or transfer your data that we have on file to another company please write to Compliance Team, GWlegal, 20 Chapel Street, Liverpool, L3 9GW.
 Alternatively you can call us on 0345 373 3737 or email us at firstname.lastname@example.org.

 Your Rights – Right to Restrict Processing

-If you would like to restrict the processing (using) of your data please write to Compliance Team, GWlegal, 4th Floor, 20 Chapel Street, Liverpool, L3 9GW.
+If you would like to restrict the processing (using) of your data please write to Compliance Team, GWlegal, 20 Chapel Street, Liverpool, L3 9GW.
 Alternatively you can call us on 0345 373 3737 or email us at email@example.com.
 This is not an absolute right and only applies in certain circumstances.
 If processing is restricted we are permitted to store your data but not use it.

 Your Right - Automated Decision-Making

-If you would like to object to the profiling of your data or automated decision making, please write to Compliance Team, GWlegal, 4th Floor, 20 Chapel Street, Liverpool, L3 9GW.
+If you would like to object to the profiling of your data or automated decision making, please write to Compliance Team, GWlegal, 20 Chapel Street, Liverpool, L3 9GW.
 Alternatively you can call us on 0345 373 3737 or email us at firstname.lastname@example.org.

 How long do we keep your information for?

-We keep our files for six years in electronic format and we will destroy them thereafter unless you ask us not to.
+When you have instructed a case that has completed, we keep our files for six years in electronic format and we will destroy them thereafter unless you ask us not to.
 Wills & Probate files are however kept in either electronic or paper format indefinitely.
 Files relating to minors are kept electronically and are kept until six years after they turn 18 years of age - we will destroy them thereafter unless you ask us not to.
 If you do not go ahead with your case, we may destroy your file at any time.

 Whilst we will delete our files after 6 years we will keep a separate record of your information indefinitely for the following reasons: